tangentsoft/pidp8i/doc/class-simh.md

 used by six different scripts in the PiDP-8/I software distribution including `os8-run` and the `teco-pi-demo` demo script.

+The basis for this work is `pexpect` the Python Expect library.

 This document describes how `teco-pi-demo` works, and through it, how `class simh` works, with an eye toward teaching you how to reuse this functionality for your own ends.